Be proud of yourself. It's been a long journey of ups and downs, but somehow you've managed to make it this far.

 If you have a problem with low self-esteem, you're not alone.
 Many people do.

 Fortunately, there are also many ways you can improve your self-esteem.
+Here's how to be more proud of yourself.
 One way is through exercise.

 While you might not love exercise, it can actually make you feel better about yourself.
 Research has proven those who exercise tend to have higher self-esteem.